-The United Kingdom is close to achieving 16 GW of installed solar capacity, with small-scale installations driving most of the recent growth.
-Despite a slower start this year, the UK government's latest data reflects significant progress towards renewable energy goals.
+The United Kingdom is nearing 16 GW of installed solar capacity, with small-scale installations driving much of its recent growth.
+While the year started slowly, the UK government’s latest data still shows significant progress toward its renewable energy goals.

 Optimism for Greater Results

-With the upcoming General Election, there is optimism for the next government to swiftly address any barriers hindering further expansion.
-The UK's Department for Energy Security and Net Zero (DESNZ) reports an impressive installed capacity of 15.9 GW, highlighting the nation's commitment to renewable energy.
+With an upcoming General Election, many are optimistic that the next government will move quickly to address barriers to further expansion.
+The UK’s Department for Energy Security and Net Zero (DESNZ) reports an impressive 15.9 GW of installed capacity, highlighting the nation’s commitment to renewable energy.

 Residential Solar Installation Taking the Lead

-The majority of capacity increases in the first four months of 2024 also originated from small-scale installations.
-Installations with a capacity of 4 kW or below contributed 84 MW of the 190 MW installed during this period.
-Data indicates that installations ranging from 4 kW to 10 kW added 69 MW of new capacity, while those between 10 kW and 50 kW accounted for the remaining 37 MW.
-Unlike in 2023, no new installations exceeding 50 kW capacity were reported in the data for the first four months of 2024.
+Small-scale systems also drove most of the capacity increases in the first four months of 2024.
+Installations of 4 kW or less contributed 84 MW of the 190 MW total, while systems between 4 kW and 10 kW added another 69 MW.
+The remaining 37 MW came from installations between 10 kW and 50 kW.
+Notably, and unlike in 2023, no new installations over 50 kW were reported during this period.

-By the end of April 2024, approximately 88% of the nearly 1.5 million solar installations documented in DESNZ data are residential systems.
-However, ground-mounted solar constitutes 49% (7.7 GW) of the total UK solar capacity as of March 2024, which includes the two operational solar farms accredited under Contracts for Difference (CfDs).
+By the end of April 2024, residential systems accounted for approximately 88% of the nearly 1.5 million solar installations in the DESNZ database.
+However, ground-mounted solar still made up 49% (7.7 GW) of total UK capacity as of March 2024, including two operational solar farms accredited under Contracts for Difference (CfDs).

-Contracts for Difference (CfDs) could significantly contribute to the expansion of solar energy deployment in the United Kingdom.
-Nearly 2 GW of capacity spread across 56 projects was tendered in the fifth UK CfD auction held in September 2023.
-The nation's sixth CfD auction closed for applications on April 19, 2024, with National Grid ESO expected to announce the results between late June and early September.
-This auction reserved a GBP 120 million ($152,535) fund for "established technologies," such as solar installations up to 5 MW, along with onshore wind and other sources.
+Contracts for Difference (CfDs) could play a key role in expanding solar energy deployment across the UK.
+In the fifth CfD auction in September 2023, nearly 2 GW of capacity was tendered across 56 projects.
+The nation’s sixth CfD auction closed for applications on April 19, 2024, and National Grid ESO is expected to announce the results between late June and early September.
+This latest auction reserved a £120 million ($152,535) fund for “established technologies,” which include solar installations up to 5 MW, onshore wind, and other sources.

 2035 Solar Goal of 70 GW

-Mark Sommerfeld, Deputy Director of Policy at the Association for Renewable Energy and Clean Technology (REA), highlights that recent deployment data suggests the United Kingdom is not on track to meet its solar generation objectives.
-The UK government aims for 70 GW of installed solar capacity by 2035, but with only around 16 GW deployed presently, significant efforts are required to bridge this gap.
+According to Mark Sommerfeld, Deputy Director of Policy at the Association for Renewable Energy and Clean Technology (REA), recent deployment data suggests the UK is not on track to meet its solar generation goals.
+The government aims for 70 GW of installed capacity by 2035, but with only around 16 GW currently deployed, significant efforts are needed to bridge the gap.

-To achieve the target, Sommerfeld stresses the importance of implementing solar projects across various scales, utilizing rooftops and suitable ground-mounted sites.
-While there's a promising market for smaller-scale projects, expediting solar deployment involves unlocking larger utility-scale projects.
-Fortunately, the industry has a substantial backlog of projects poised for development.
+To achieve this target, Sommerfeld stresses that solar projects of all scales are needed, utilizing both rooftops and suitable ground-mounted sites.
+While the market for smaller projects is promising, speeding up deployment will require unlocking larger, utility-scale projects.
+Fortunately, the industry has a substantial backlog of projects ready for development.

-Sommerfeld's remarks coincide with the United Kingdom's election season.
-Regardless of the outcome of the UK General Election on 4 July, Sommerfeld stressed the urgency for the next government to swiftly implement the recommendations put forth by the Solar Taskforce — an industry-led advisory body aimed at supporting solar deployment.
+Sommerfeld’s remarks come in the midst of the UK’s election season.
+He stressed that regardless of the General Election outcome on July 4, the next government must urgently implement the recommendations made by the Solar Taskforce—an industry-led advisory body focused on supporting solar deployment.

-It is imperative to address grid connection timeframes and strengthen solar supply chains as key recommendations.
-The industry is prepared to collaborate with the next government to achieve these objectives and leverage opportunities for increasing solar capacity.
+Among the key recommendations are addressing grid connection timeframes and strengthening solar supply chains.
+The industry is prepared to collaborate with the next government to achieve these goals and capitalize on opportunities to increase solar capacity.